Seven Brides for Seven Brothers

 This show has now closed, click here for a listing of current and future London shows

-The classic musical Seven Brides for Seven Brothers is brought to vivid life in this well received touring production that comes into London's West End this summer starring Dave Willetts and Shona Lindsay.
+The classic musical Seven Brides for Seven Brothers in London starring Dave Willetts and Shona Lindsay.

 "Entertainment pure and simple" The Daily Mail